basstian-ai/beta-storefront/README.md

 ## Performance

 All product and category images now use Next.js `<Image>` for automatic optimization.
-Remote domains `i.dummyjson.com` and `dummyjson.com` are whitelisted in `next.config.js` to improve Largest Contentful Paint.
+Remote domains `i.dummyjson.com`, `cdn.dummyjson.com`, and `dummyjson.com` are whitelisted in `next.config.js` to improve Largest Contentful Paint.
+Key hero images load with a blur placeholder for smoother rendering.

 ## CI/CD with Vercel Preview Deployments